Comment by mtklein

 I am basing this entirely on memory and the wikipedia article on type punning.
 I welcome extremely pedantic feedback.

-jcranmer a day ago
+jcranmer 3 months ago

 > punning through a union was legal in C